csamuelsm/csamuelsm/README.md

 ![](https://komarev.com/ghpvc/?username=csamuelsm)

 I'm a Computer Scientist graduated by UFCA.
 I'm also a Full-Stack Developer and Graph Theory/Algorithms researcher.
+I won the Best Scientific Initiation Award at the LV Brazilian Operational Research Symposium (SBPO 2023) in the Graph Theory and Algorithms area.

 I'm the creator of the game [**Guess the Movie**](https://guess-the-movie-one.vercel.app/) and [**Filme Secreto** (Portuguese version)](https://filme-secreto.vercel.app/).